 Screenings for The Orchestra in 2016 include the Cinequest Film Festival, Hollywood Reel Independent Film Festival, Santa Barbara International Film Festival, GLAS Animation Festival,Taiwan International Children’s Film Festival, SeeYouSound Music Film Festival, Fantasporto: Oporto International Film Festival and Chester International Film Festival.

 Story: Jordan Di Stefano

 Interested in postgraduate study in animation and interactive media?
-Find out more about the Master of Animation, Games and Interactivity and attend the Communication and Digital Media Postgraduate Information Evening.
+Find out more about the Master of Animation, Games and Interactivity.